apache/nuttx-apps/examples/README.txt

   and will print the touchscreen output as it is received from the simulated touchscreen driver.

-    CONFIG_EXAMPLES_TOUCHSCREEN_BUILTIN - Build the touchscreen test as an NSH built-in function.
+    CONFIG_NSH_BUILTIN_APPS - Build the touchscreen test as an NSH built-in function.
 Default: Built as a standalone problem CONFIG_EXAMPLES_TOUCHSCREEN_MINOR - The minor device number.
 Minor=N corresponds to touchscreen device /dev/inputN.
 Note this value must